huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/walkthrough-using-msbuild.md

     $(Configuration) is "Debug"
     ```

-daha fazla bilgi için bkz.
-[MSBuild özel karakterler](../msbuild/msbuild-special-characters.md).
+Daha fazla bilgi için [bkz.
+MSBuild karakterleri.](../msbuild/msbuild-special-characters.md)

 ## <a name="build-items"></a>Derleme öğeleri